 - Username Attribute: userPrincipalName.
 You will find "samAccountName" is most often the typical field, while sometimes "mail" is preferred.

 - Idle Session Timeout: Leave blank unless you require advanced security.

 - Click Save.
-Typefi inherently blocks passwords with
+NOTE Typefi inherently blocks passwords with

 &due to internal security features.
 If your users have those characters inside their passwords, they will not be able to sign in.

 - Go to Admin → External Applications and click InDesign.
 Configure the engine.
 A sample configuration is: